Skip to main content

 “We are.”
 She narrowed her eyes at him, “You know that Thakurpo.”
 She made Aniruddha and Sampoorna exchange glances.

-“We better get going.”
-Sudeshna looked at the watch and said “I have to get back and cook dinner.”
+“We'd better get going.”
+Sudeshna looked at the watch and said, “I have to get back and cook dinner.”
 Ila and Subodh agreed as they got up.

 Aniruddha walked out with them to the main road for them to catch buses and trams while Bondita bid goodbye to Sampoorna and Nikhil.

-“We better get a rickshaw,” Nikhil spoke as he waved Bondita goodbye.
+“We'd better get a rickshaw,” Nikhil said as he waved Bondita goodbye.

 “Remember about Tulsipur.”
 She smiled.